-Our clustering algorithm is detailed in figure 1.
-It begins with the sign-flip operation described in (5) to bring all genes to the same polarity.
+The algorithm begins with the sign-flip operation described in Equation 5 to bring all genes to the same polarity.
 The clustering process can be started with or without initial gene clusters.
 If none are given, we start the procedure with the single gene that optimizes the objective function.
 Otherwise, the representative value of the starting cluster is determined.
 We then proceed by constructing the cluster incrementally.
-By searching among all genes, we merge and average the current cluster with one single gene, such that the augmented cluster optimizes our objective function, i.e. has the lowest score, or (in case of "ties") the largest margin.
+By searching among all genes, we merge and average the current cluster with one single gene, such that the augmented cluster optimizes our objective function, that is, has the lowest score or (in case of 'ties') the largest margin.
 The merging process is repeated until the objective function can no longer be improved.
 To remove spurious elements out of the current cluster, we then continue with a backward pruning stage, where genes are excluded step by step so that the objective function is optimized by every single removal.
 This cleaning stage aims to root out genes that were wrongly added to the cluster before.
-Accordingly, the forward and backward stages are repeated until the cluster converges, i.e. no further improvement of the objective function by adding or removing single genes is possible.
+Accordingly, the forward and backward stages are repeated until the cluster converges, that is, when no further improvement of the objective function by adding or removing single genes is possible.

-If one wishes to have more than q=1 cluster for a binary class distinction, the genes forming the first cluster are discarded from the expression matrix, and the clustering process is restarted, again with or without an initial cluster.
-The algorithm's computations are feasible for dimensions p and sample sizes n which are clearly beyond today's common orders and hence also applicable for microarray experiments from the future.
-The computing time for searching q=5 clusters in the binary leukemia dataset with n=72 observations and p=3,571 genes on a Linux PC with an Intel Pentium IV 1.6 GHz processor is about 5 seconds only.
-Software for the supervised clustering algorithm is available for free as an R-Package at http://stat.ethz.ch/~dettling/supercluster.
+If one wishes to have more than q = 1 cluster for a binary class distinction, the genes forming the first cluster are discarded from the expression matrix, and the clustering process is restarted, again with or without an initial cluster.
+The algorithm's computations are feasible for dimensions p and sample sizes n which are clearly beyond today's common orders and hence also applicable for microarray experiments in the future.
+The computing time for searching q = 5 clusters in the binary leukemia dataset with n = 72 observations and p = 3,571 genes on a Linux PC with an Intel Pentium IV 1.6 GHz processor is about 5 seconds only.
+Software for the supervised clustering algorithm is available free as an R-Package at [11].

-Summarizing, our cluster algorithm is a combination of variable (gene) selection for cluster membership and forming a new predictor by possible sign-flipping and averaging the gene expressions within a cluster as in (2).
-The cluster membership is determined with a forward and backward searching technique that optimizes the predictive score and margin criteria in (4) and (6), which both involve the supervised response variables from the data.
+In summary, our cluster algorithm is a combination of variable (gene) selection for cluster membership and formation of a new predictor by possible sign-flipping and averaging the gene expressions within a cluster as in Equation 2.
+The cluster membership is determined with a forward and backward searching technique that optimizes the predictive score and margin criteria in Equations 4 and 6, which both involve the supervised response variables from the data.